 An estimated 1 percent to 4 percent of females have bulimia nervosa during their lifetime.
 The prevalence in males is unknown, but bulimia nervosa is far less common in males than females.
 Most cases begin in the late teens and early 20's, but can go undetected until the 30's or 40's.

 Other symptoms include:

 Bulimia is more than just a problem with food.
-A binge can be triggered by dieting, stress, or uncomfortable emotions such as anger or sadness.
-Purging and other actions to prevent weight gain are ways for people with bulimia to feel more in control of their lives and ease stress and anxiety.
+A binge can be triggered by dieting, stress, or uncomfortable emotions like anger or sadness.
+Purging and other actions to prevent weight gain are ways for people with bulimia to feel more in control of their lives and to ease stress and anxiety.
 There is no single known cause of bulimia, but there are some factors that may play a part.

 As with anorexia, treatment for bulimia often involves a combination of options and depends on individual needs.

 To reduce or eliminate bingeing and purging, a patient may undergo nutritional counseling and psychotherapy, especially cognitive behavioral therapy, and be prescribed medication.
 Some antidepressants, such as fluoxetine (brand name, Prozac)—the only medication approved by the FDA for treating bulimia—may help patients who also suffer from depression and anxiety.
 The drug also appears to help reduce binge-eating and purging as well as the chance of relapse, and it can improve eating attitudes.

 Cognitive behavioral therapy tailored to treat bulimia has also been shown to be effective in changing bingeing and purging behavior and improving attitudes towards eating.
 Therapy may be done one-on-one or in a group setting.